 If that isn’t a clarion call to be calm and positive right now, I don’t know what is.

-I think we can take lessons from the Starbucks situation.
-They have adapted in many ways, including:
+We can take lessons from the Starbucks situation.
+In China they have adapted in many ways, including:

 What are you doing right now?
-Are you watching the sky right above your head right now or looking out a few months or years ahead and thinking about the harvest you wish to reap in the future?
+Are you watching the sky right above your head or looking out months or years ahead and thinking about the harvest you wish to reap in the future?

 Warren Buffet’s quote for this type of situation is, “Be fearful when others are greedy and greedy when others are fearful.”